unternet-co/unternet.co/docs/web-applets/api-reference.md

 ### actions

-An event of type `AppletEvent`, which is dispatched when the available actions of the applet change.
+An `AppletEvent`, which is dispatched when the available actions of the applet change.
 This typically happens after initial connection or when the applet implementation adds or removes actions.

 #### Event properties